orionfollett/oarm/README.md

 Why C?
 - timeless, lots of legacy code in C
-- understanding C helps understand most every other language
+- understanding C helps understand most every other language, as well as large codebases important to me like postgres and the linux kernel
 - forces me to do everything from scratch, which is a good thing since this is all educational anyways

 Project: